uthpalaherath/NEBgen/README.md

 ## NEB calculation

-Once makeNEB.sh generates the required images, add the following to the INCAR.
+Once makeNEB.sh generates the required images, add the following to the INCAR in the current directory.

 ```
 LCLIMB = .TRUE.